haozhang96/Getty/README.md

 The caching mechanism is built with *supposedly* thread-safe containers from the standard library such as `ConcurrentHashMap`.
-I tried to make sure that I'm using all the atomic operation methods such as `compute` and `computeIfAbsent()`.
+I tried to make sure that I'm using all the atomic operation methods such as `computeIfPresent` and `computeIfAbsent()`.
 I am currently researching the thread-safety of their element traversal and removal.

 If you find an issue with thread-safety, let me know or create a pull request with your fix.